Pages

 Here's a bit for the bulletin if you want to use it:

 It is unusual to have a section of the prophets as the Psalm in the lectionary.
 The music for Isaiah 12 is extracted from directly the text of the Hebrew Bible using the accents as interpreted by the French composer Suzanne Haïk-Vantoura in the last century.
 These signs, a record of a musical tradition lost for millennia turn the whole of the Old Testament into a song.
-The arrangement today is by Bob MacDonald, translator and long-time student of the textual traditions and its music.
+The arrangement today is by Bob MacDonald, translator and long-time student of the textual tradition and its music.

 A few performance notes: